-After they have had no food for 24 hours you can start feeding them smaller meals made up of cooked white rice and boiled chicken.
+After they’ve had no food for 24 hours you can start feeding them smaller meals made up of cooked white rice and boiled chicken.
 This food is plain and bland which is easily digested.
 Keep this up for a couple of days before returning them to their normal dog food.
-You are likely to see a full recovery from this method assuming your dog isn’t suffering from some other underlying condition.
+You’re likely to see a full recovery from this method assuming your dog isn’t suffering from some other underlying condition.

 Sometimes I put my dogs on a special diet combination of oatmeal and pumpkin to treat an irritated stomach.
 Carrots are good and bananas mixed into yogurt isn’t bad either.
-An alternative solution that’s gaining in popularity may be to use probiotics for treating your dog’s long term stomachaches.
+An alternative solution may be to use probiotics for treating your dog’s long term stomachaches.

 What to Watch Out For

-If your dog is vomiting severely and is lethargic as well, this could mean that they’ve eaten something poisonous.
-In such a case, get your fluffy friend to the vet as soon as possible.
+If your dog is vomiting severely and is lethargic, this could mean that they’ve eaten something poisonous.
+Get your fluffy friend to the vet as soon as possible.
 Food poisoning is serious enough but a vet can also fully diagnose your dog and give you piece of mind by ruling out more serious conditions.

-Keep a close eye on the severity of any diarrhea symptoms, such as blood in the stool, in conjunction with an upset stomach.
-Further, if your dog develops the squirts, beyond anything short term, get them to the vet for dehydration monitoring.
+Keep a close eye on the severity of any diarrhea symptoms, such as blood in the stool, in conjunction with upset stomach.
+If your dog develops the squirts, beyond anything short term, get them to the vet for dehydration monitoring.
 Don’t underestimate how severe diarrhea can very easily and completely dehydrate your dog.
 The skin test is highly recommended.

 Perhaps their stomach is acting up because you’ve recently changed their diet?
-In any case, monitor your dog’s upset stomach to determine whether it’s really necessary to visit the vet.
-Be mindful of dehydration as your K9 struggles with stomach issues.
+In any case, monitor your dog’s upset stomach to determine whether it’s necessary to visit the veterinarian.
+Stay mindful of dehydration as your K9 struggles with stomach issues.
 Consider withholding food for a period and then giving bland meals thereafter.
 If your dog still seems to be suffering then go to the vet for a diagnosis.